-Known converts to Christianity face the most severe forms of persecution, as conversion from Islam to any religion is considered a betrayal by some families.
+Converts to Christianity can face the most severe forms of persecution, as conversion from Islam to any religion is considered a betrayal by some families.
 They may be rejected by their families, chased out of their family home, or put under house arrest.

 There is another phenomenon in Niger - although not specifically a form of targeted religious persecution - which affects all communities and has a strong negative impact on Christian families: Boys in Niger are subject to recruitment as child soldiers.
-There is high potential for boys to be abducted and forced to join the ranks of militant groups, or physically harmed during raids.
-They can also be abducted for forced labor, and/or trafficked between militant groups.
+There is a high potential for boys to be abducted and forced to join the ranks of militant groups, or physically harmed during raids.
+They can also be abducted for forced labor, and/or trafficked between militant groups in exchange for money, weapons, or other resources.
 Christian men and boys have also been targeted for killings by extremist groups.
-In 2021, attacks by armed Islamist groups have increased (Human Rights Watch, 11 August 2021).
-Since African communities are community-centered, this situation can harm all families in a community.
+A surge in attacks by armed Islamist groups over the last year has forced many men, especially pastors and church leaders to flee to safer cities like Niamey, or across the border to Burkina Faso.
+Since Nigerien tribes are close-knit, this situation can harm all families in a community.
+"There were numerous reports of abduction or kidnap of priests and other religious leaders, especially in the Tillaberi and Diffa regions", a country expert shared.
+Older men who cannot flee are at a higher risk of being killed (Human Rights Watch, 23 February 2022).

-Christian men in Niger can also face dismissal from their jobs because of their faith, or have their business boycotted by the Muslim community.
+Christian men in Niger can also face dismissal from their jobs because of their faith or have their business boycotted by the Muslim community.
 As men and boys are usually the financial providers, this leaves his family vulnerable and exposed.